Here’s your handy checklist for all the little essentials you don’t want to be without when you’re in the field.

 Tissues: useful in case of spillages, allergies, emotional responses to beautiful music and portaloo emergencies.

 Your favorite flask: Wonderfruit is plastic-free, so please don’t bring bottles of water.
-You can buy one of our biodegradable water bottles and refill it at the drinking-water stations around site, or you’re welcome to bring your own flask.
+Bring a flask or use our refill cups and top up at the drinking-water stations around site.

 SPF: welcome to Thailand; it’s hot here.
 We know you know how important this is, but just as a gentle reminder, like Baz Luhrmann (and your mom) says: wear sunscreen.